avajustice/outfit-suggester/README.md

 # Outfit Suggester
 Outfit Suggester is a three-tier application that suggests outfits from clothes in your wardrobe!
-The client is a web app, the server uses Node.js, and it uses an SQLite database.
+The client is a web app, the server uses Node.js, and it uses a SQLite database.
 To try out the website, go to https://outfitsuggester.avajustice.com and follow the [instructions](#tutorial) at the bottom of the README.

 ## Developer Instructions